bon3k/radiobit/README.md

 # Radiobit

-A DIY music player for your own audio, internet radio, and Nostr streams.
-It runs on a Raspberry Pi Zero 2 and comes with a small LCD screen, physical buttons, and a PiSugar3 battery pack.
-A simple web app lets you manage playlists, radio stations, Nostr public keys, and Wi-Fi settings.
+A DIY portable media device for local audio, video, internet radio, and Nostr streams.
+Built on a Raspberry Pi Zero 2 with an LCD, physical controls, and a PiSugar3 battery pack.
+It can be used as a standalone music player with headphones, or as a lightweight media server via its web app, allowing you to manage playlists, radio stations, Nostr keys, Wi-Fi connections, and stream audio and video directly from the browser.

 ---